api-platform/core/docs/adr/0002-resource-definition.md

 ## Decision Outcome

-As Roy Fiedling's thesis states:
+As Roy Fielding's thesis states:

 > REST uses a resource identifier to identify the particular resource involved in an interaction between components.
 REST connectors provide a generic interface for accessing and manipulating the value set of a resource, regardless of how the membership function is defined or the type of software that is handling the request.

 In API Platform, this resource identifier is also named [IRI (Internationalized Resource Identifiers)](https://tools.ietf.org/html/rfc3987).
-Following these recommandation, applied to PHP, we came up with the following [PHP 8 attributes](https://www.php.net/manual/en/language.attributes.php):
+Following these recommendations, applied to PHP, we came up with the following [PHP 8 attributes](https://www.php.net/manual/en/language.attributes.php):

 ```php
 <?php